Who Is Administering Your Botox? Why Credentials Matter

 Posted on August 23, 2018 under Medical Spa

-How can Botox help you
+How can Botox help you?

 The effect of enlarged prostates produced in men can also be cured with Botox.
-It also lasts longer than the effects in treatment for wrinkles.
-Symptoms related to infections in urinary tract and frequent urination is also cured by direct injection of Botox into prostate gland.
-It has also been widely used in the treatment of migraines because of the drug’s action in preventing the pain sensations from reaching the brain.
+It also lasts longer than the effects in the treatment for wrinkles.
+Symptoms related to infections in the urinary tract and frequent urination are also cured by direct injection of Botox into the prostate gland.
+It has also been widely used in the treatment of migraines because of the drug’s action in preventing pain sensations from reaching the brain.
 Research is being conducted into the usefulness of Botox in arthritis treatments.
 All in all, Botox has been widely recognized as one of the important drugs in different branches of medicine.

-Qualification and credentials
+Qualification and Credentials

-If you would like to learn more about plastic surgery procedures performed by Plastic Surgeons Franklin D. Richards, M.D. and A. Dean Jabs, M.D. please visit https://cosmeticplastics.com/ or http://breastaugmentationmd.com/ Serving patients in and around Northern Virginia, Maryland, Washington DC, McLean, Bethesda, Fairfax County, Rockville, Alexandria, Chevy Chase and Potomac.
+If you would like to learn more about plastic surgery procedures performed by Plastic Surgeons Franklin D. Richards, M.D. and A. Dean Jabs, M.D. please visit https://cosmeticplastics.com/ or http://breastaugmentationmd.com/ Serving patients in and around Northern Virginia, Maryland, Washington DC, McLean, Bethesda, Fairfax County, Rockville, Alexandria, Chevy Chase, and Potomac.